AndreTeixeira1998/overleafwiki/Production-Installation-Instructions.md

 By default ShareLaTeX runs the web interface on port 3000.
 We recommend running a reverse proxy like Nginx (version >=1.4) or Apache in front of ShareLaTeX to serve it on port 80.
 More details can be found at: [[Nginx as a Reverse Proxy]].

+### Logging in for the first time

+Before you can log in, you will need to create your first admin user to manage the site.
+See [[Creating and managing users]] for details.

 ### Problems

 If you have any problems getting ShareLaTeX to work, the first place to check is our [[FAQ]].
 Lots of common problems and solutions are listed there.